TUM-AIMED/hyfed/hyfed-docs/readme/develop_hyfed.md

     ```
 3. Implement the init step function for **Stats** on the client (**stats_client/project/stats_client_project.py**) and server (**stats_server/project/stats_server_project.py**).
 On the client side, the function opens the dataset file, initialize the **x_matrix** and **y_vector** attributes, and sends the local sample count to the server.
 On the server side, the function aggregates the local sample counts to compute the global sample count and sets the next project step depending on the algorithm name.
+Notice the use
+   of the set_compensator_flag function, which directs the HyFed client API to make the local parameter(s) (i.e. sample_count) noisy, and to send the noise and noisy parameters to
+   the compensator and server, respectively.
+Without using the set_compensator_flag function, the original values of the local parameters are shared with the server, which is not
+   a good privacy practice.
     ```
     # stats_client/project/stats_client_project.py